Introduction

 "Oh?" asked Mirabelle, "I haven't heard about that yet."

-"Carbon felt?"
+"Graphene felt?"
 Mirabelle asked.

-"It's very light weight," she commented.
+"It's very lightweight," she commented.

-"That particular version is a ground breaking water filter," Jennifer said.
+"That particular version is a ground-breaking water filter," Jennifer said.

-"Fascinating," Mirabelle said, handing it George.
+"Fascinating," Mirabelle said, handing it to George.

 "I heard something about using it for distilling whiskey?"
 George asked, as he rubbed the dark black material between his fingers.